Skip to content

 • Direct process communication, no network

-• Used by: Claude Desktop, Claude Code (local), Gemini CLI (local), Qwen Coder CLI (local), Cursor (local), Windsurf (local), Cline (local), OpenClaw (local)
+• Used by: Claude Desktop, Claude Code (local), Gemini CLI (local), Qwen Coder CLI (local), Cursor (local), Windsurf (local), Cline (local)

 Authentication